Cookies & Cups > Recipes > Dessert > Cheesecake > Lemon Meringue Cheesecake

 Instructions

-1. Combine all ingredients for crust in a bowl evenly.
-Press mixture into a 9″ springform pan and up the sides, about one inch.
+2. Stir together all the ingredients for the crust in a bowl and combine.
+Press the mixture into a 9-inch springform pan and up the sides, about one inch.

-1. In bowl fitted with paddle attachment beat cream cheese and sugar together until combined and smooth.
-Add in egg yolks and beat until mixture is just combined, scraping sides as necessary.
+4. Cheesecake Filling: In the bowl of your stand mixer fitted with a paddle attachment, beat cream cheese and sugar together until combined and smooth.
+Add in egg yolks (cover and chill the reserved whites until ready to make the meringue topping) and beat until mixture is just combined, scraping the sides of the bowl as necessary.

-2. Add in flour, sour cream and lemon zest and mix until smooth.
+5. Turn the mixer to low and add in the flour, sour cream, and lemon zest and mix until smooth.

-3. Pour mixture over prepared crust.
-Bake for 75 minutes.
-Then turn off oven and leave cheesecake in the warm oven with the door closed for 4 hours.
+7. Bake for 75 minutes.
+Then turn off the oven and leave the cheesecake in the warm oven with the door closed for 4 hours.

-1. Whisk 6 reserved egg whites with sugar.
-Place over a double boiler and stirring constantly heat mixture until it reaches 140° on candy thermometer.
-Pour mixture immediately into bowl of stand mixer, fitted with whisk attachment and beat for 10 minutes, until glossy and stiff peaks form.
+9. Meringue Topping: Whisk the 6 reserved egg whites with sugar.
+Place over a double boiler and, stirring constantly, heat the mixture until it reaches 140°F on a candy thermometer.
+Pour the mixture immediately into the clean bowl of your stand mixer, fitted with a whisk attachment, and beat for 10 minutes, until glossy and stiff peaks form.

-2. Spread the meringue over chilled cheesecake and with kitchen torch lightly brown the tops of the meringue.
+10. Spread the meringue over chilled cheesecake and lightly brown the tops of the meringue using a kitchen torch.

 Notes